 Sample Thinking Skills Questions

 The sample skills test questions on this page are intended to illustrate the types of questions which might appear on a generic adult level reasoning skills test.
 However, the topics, reading levels, and degree of difficulty of the questions used on actual tests match the educational level and / or professional interests of the population for which a given test is designed.
-Some versions of these tests include a greater proportion of items which call for numeracy, as illustrated by Sample Item #6.
-To view a specific test qualified purchasers should purchase the preview pack for the test most appropriate for…
+Many of these tests include a greater proportion of items which call for numeracy, as illustrated by Sample Item #6.
+To view a specific test, qualified purchasers should purchase the preview pack for the test most appropriate for…

 Sample Items for Measuring Thinking Attributes